-- When the battery voltage is high, the charge controller automatically connects the load to the battery. - When the battery voltage gets low, the charge controller automatically disconnects the load from the battery to prevent damage to the battery from excessive discharge. - This following circuit configuration within the controller is recommended to prevent both over charging and over discharging of the battery.
-Note that most commercial controllers include both the charge controller and the load controller in the same package
+- When the battery voltage is high, the charge controller automatically connects the load to the battery. - When the battery voltage gets low, the charge controller automatically disconnects the load from the battery to prevent battery damage due to excessive discharge. - This following circuit configuration within the controller is recommended to prevent both over charging and over discharging of the battery.
+Note, that most commercial controllers include both the charge controller and the load controller in the same package.